Joy Reid: Reception and honors

 In 2015, Reid gave the inaugural Ida B. Wells lecture at Wake Forest University's Anna Julia Cooper Center.
 In 2016, The Hollywood Reporter said she had the "ability to break down complex issues in a way that makes them digestible and accessible."
 In 2018, The New York Times stated that "Ms. Reid, the daughter of immigrants, has emerged as a 'heroine' of the anti-Trump 'resistance'."

 Reid was a 2003 Knight Center for Specialized Journalism fellow.
 In 2018, Reid was nominated for three NABJ Salute to Excellence Awards.
-One for her segment where a pastor is pulled to safety at the Charlottesville white nationalist march, for Reid's reporting on the damage caused by the hurricanes to the US Virgin Islands and lastly for the segment that won her an award Tragedy of 'Time: The Kalief Browder Story' where Reid sat down with Kalief's brother Deion Browder and filmmaker Julia Mason.
-In 2016, she received the Women's Media Center's Carol Jenkins Visible and Powerful Media Award.
+One for her segment in which a pastor is pulled to safety at the Charlottesville white nationalist march, one for her reporting on damage caused by the hurricanes on the US Virgin Islands, and one for the segment that won her an award for "Time: The Kalief Browder Story," in which Reid sat down with Kalief's brother Deion Browder and filmmaker Julia Mason.
+In 2016, Reid received the Women's Media Center's Carol Jenkins Visible and Powerful Media Award.

+Reid received a 2025 Gary Webb Anti-Censorship Award from PEN Oakland.